 I must admit it is the same ridiculousness I feel concerning the world around me.
-When I look around at the problems and needs whether they are global or within my own church or family I feel largely inadequate and the needs that come about seem to be insurmountable and overwhelming causing me to ask...
-"What could I possibly do to make a difference" or "What do I have to offer of any significance to any of these situations"?
-Humanly speaking it is just never enough. "it is not sufficient" I come up short every time.
+When I look around at the problems and needs around me, whether they are global or within my family or church, I feel, largely, inadequate.
+And the demands that come about seem to be impossible and overwhelming, causing me to ask, "What could I possibly do to make a difference" or "What do I have to offer of any significance to any of these situations"?
+Humanly speaking, it is just never enough. "it is not sufficient" I come up short every time.

 "Send the multitudes away, that they may go into the villages and buy themselves food"(Matthew)

 I must also admit this may have been my suggestion as well.
-In fact, it is the very thing I do suggest during an overwhelming crisis or need.
-"Just send them away - I am tired, hungry, and have needs myself"
+It is the very thing I do suggest during an overwhelming crisis or need.
+"Just send them away."
+I am tired, hungry, and have needs of my own"

 Jesus second instruction to them is to go and find out how much they do have:

 He (Jesus) said to them, “How many loaves do you have?
 Go and see.
 (Mark)

 The disciples do as instructed, and John records that they found five loaves of barley and two fish from a boy's lunch.
 What they had to offer wasn't even theirs.
 Again I recognize this parallel from my own life.
 After careful examination (Go and see), I discover I don't have anything substantial or significant to offer either.

 Jesus's third instruction is the answer to this whole dilemma and lays the foundation for the all-sufficient one "El Shaddai."

 "He (Jesus) said, “Bring them (loaves and fishes) here to Me.”
 (Matthew)